 Don’t feel like you have to pigeonhole yourself into being just one type of witch.
 It’s perfectly ok to identify with multiple different types of witches and to change your mind if you have identified with something in the past but no longer feel the same way.
 Life is like that.
 Our opinions and ideas change regularly and it would be pretty unfair to ourselves to feel we have to commit to something completely and stay that way forever.

 Side note: When I talk about a witch, I am referring to both male and female practitioners.
-Witch is often linked only to the female but this is actually incorrect and a witch can be both male and female.
+The term “Witch” is often linked only to the female but this is actually incorrect and a witch can be both male and female.

-I’ve ordered the different types of witches below alphabetically, please don’t think these are ranked in order of importance.
-Everyone is equal and no witch is better than the other!
+I’ve ordered the different types of witches below alphabetically.
+Every type of witch is equal and no witch is better than the other!

 20 Different Types of Witches